-The detailed answer: Ask five gearheads or mechanics their opinion of starting fluid, and you might get five different answers.
+Ask five gearheads or mechanics their opinion on the topic and you might get five different answers.

 One mechanic I talked to blamed it for ruining the bearings in a two-stroke outboard motor.
 Its owner, the story goes, liberally sprayed starting fluid into the intake when the engine wouldn’t start.
 And sprayed.
 And sprayed.

-Starting fluid typically contains ether, which is an effective solvent.
-In this case, the starting fluid washed the inside of the engine clean of oil, allowing metal components to contact and eventually seize.
+Ether is an effective solvent and, in this case, it washed the inside of the engine clean of oil, allowing metal components to contact and eventually seize.

 Diesel engines, too, can suffer the effects of starting fluid.
-Their high compression can cause the fluid to ignite too early, effectively causing pre-ignition, which invites all kinds of problems, like catastrophic piston or rod damage.
+Their high compression can cause it to ignite too early, effectively causing pre-ignition, which invites all kinds of problems, like catastrophic piston or rod damage.
 Plus, it has no lubricating properties, so it can hasten piston wear.